mat-rumian/work/skcv2vsv3/README.md

 ### Summary

-- FluentD Logs uses 100% of the CPU to process logs.
-In every case it takes longer than logs generation time.
+- FluentD Logs uses 100% of the CPU to process logs (for presented cases 5 MB per 1/5/15 minutes).
+In every case processing takes longer than logs generation time.
 Memory spikes were not observed but memory consumption was continously increasing.
 - To obtain better performance FluentD instances has to be scaled up as FluentD itself has a 1 CPU resource limitation.
 - OpenTelemetry Collector in comparison to FluentD doesn't have any issues with increasing resources like CPUs.
 - OpenTelemetry Collector can be simply scaled horizontally and vertically.
-- OpenTelemetry Collector uses at least 5x less memory than FluentD.
+- OpenTelemetry Collector uses at least 5-10x less memory than FluentD.

 ### Cluster cleanup